IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 #### Custom Row Pinning UI via row drag

-Let's say that you want to be able to directly drag/drop a row between the pinned and unpinned rows to change its pin states.
+Let's say that you want to be able to directly drag and drop a row between the pinned and unpinned rows to change its pin state.
 This can be achieved by enabling the row drag feature and pinning/unpinning the rows via the API on drop.

-First the grid should be marked as a drop area using the `igxDrop` directive and the row drag functionality should be enabled via the `rowDraggable` option.
+First, the grid should be marked as a drop area using the `igxDrop` directive and the row drag functionality should be enabled via the `rowDraggable` option.

 ```html
 <igx-grid  #grid [data]="data" [height]="'800px'" [width]="'1000px'" [autoGenerate]="true" [rowDraggable]="true"